huicnzo/ML-projects/README.md

-List of some of the ML projects made me
+List of some of the ML projects made by me